 - Earn a certificate (PDF) upon completion of the course requirements.

 - LinkedIn badge to add to your profile to signify accomplishment of the course.

 Course Format: This online course includes hands-on, interactive learning activities designed to build your skills as you progress through the 4 weeks.
 Learning modules, assignments and discussions are an important part of your learning journey in this course.
-Each week your cohort will interact with the instructor for a 1-hour live synchronous session on Wednesdays from 10 am-11am PST.
+Each week your cohort will interact with the instructor for a one-hour live synchronous session on Wednesdays from 10 am-11am PST.
 The sessions are recorded and uploaded to the learning platform for future viewing.

 We’re With You All The Way